Caerhays Castle & Gardens

 Please note: The information on the Historic Houses website is advisory, but please always check the website of the house or garden you intend to visit before travelling.

-The gardens are free to Historic Houses members but Castle entry incurs a further charge.
-Members can book via www.visit.caerhays.co.uk > Buy Tickets > Garden Tickets > HHA option.
-Alternatively members can just show their membership cards at the entrance to the gardens.
+Book your garden visit online or just show your membership card at the entrance to the gardens.
 Please note: members will have to pay for parking at Porthluney Beach, but will be refunded if they bring their parking ticket to the gardens entrance.

 Group visits are welcome and refreshments are provided.
 Find out more on their website.